History of TransUnion in Timeline

 March 2015: Settlement with New York Attorney-General

-In March 2015, TransUnion, along with Experian and Equifax, settled with the New York Attorney-General, agreeing to help consumers with errors on credit reports.
-They are now required to use trained employees to resolve disputes.
+In March 2015, TransUnion, along with other credit reporting companies, Experian and Equifax, agreed to help consumers with errors and red flags on credit reports, following a settlement with the New York Attorney-General.
+Credit-reporting firms are required to use trained employees to respond when a consumer flags a mistake on their file.

 On June 25, 2015, TransUnion became a publicly traded company for the first time, trading under the symbol TRU.